gfonseca18/100-Python-Challenges/2-Section.md

 - Expected output = 4

+#### Check if a number is equal to the sum of its positive divisors, except itself
+10 - Write a  function that accepts a random number and checks if number is equal to the sum of its positive divisor, except itself input = 28
+Expected output = True

 #### Check if the given year, month has the Friday 13th
 11 - Write a function that accepts two arguments year and month, and then checks if month has Friday 13th.